Costa Rican president says no dead from quake

-SAN JOSE, Costa Rica Costa Rican President Laura Chinchilla said there were no deaths caused by a powerful earthquake that hit Costa Rica on Wednesday, contradicting the Red Cross, which had initially said two people were killed.
+SAN JOSE, Costa Rica, Sept 5 Costa Rican President Laura Chinchilla said there were no deaths caused by a powerful earthquake that hit Costa Rica on Wednesday, contradicting the Red Cross, which had initially said two people were killed.

 "There weren't any lives lost or serious physical injuries as a result of the events this morning," Chinchilla told a news conference in the capital San Jose.